Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Diamondbacks' 4.56 team ERA ranks 21st among all league pitching staffs.

-- The right-hander's most recent time out came on Monday against the Colorado Rockies, when he tossed seven innings, surrendering one earned run while allowing four hits.
+- The right-hander's most recent time out was on Wednesday against the Colorado Rockies, when he went 3 2/3 innings, surrendering three earned runs while allowing six hits.

+- In 15 games this season, the 24-year-old has put up an ERA of 6.27, with 8.2 strikeouts per nine innings.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.